 Electronic waste (e-waste) is the fastest growing solid waste stream in the world, increasing three times faster than the world’s population.
 Less than a quarter of e-waste produced globally in 2019 was known to be formally recycled; however, e-waste streams contain valuable and finite resources that can be reused if they are recycled appropriately.
 Electronic waste (e-waste)

-Asset utilisation is the process of maximising the efficiency and lifespan of a company’s resources.
-Whether it’s machinery, electronic devices, or vehicles, improving asset utilisation plays a crucial role in reducing operational costs and environmental impact.
+Asset utilisation is the process of maximising the efficiency and lifespan of enterprise resources.
+Improving asset use is key to cutting costs and environmental impact.
+This applies to machinery, devices, and vehicles.

-Extended Lifecycles: Prolonging the life of assets through regular maintenance and repairs reduces the need for frequent replacements.
+Extended Lifecycles: Regular maintenance and repairs can extend asset life.
+This reduces the need for frequent replacements.
 This minimises the amount of waste sent to landfills and conserves natural resources used in production.

-Optimised Resource Allocation: Businesses can reduce operational inefficiencies by using data-driven tools like asset management software to track the usage and performance of assets.
-This not only ensures that assets are used to their full potential but also cuts down on energy consumption and operating costs.
+Optimised Resource Allocation: Businesses can cut inefficiencies by using data-driven tools.
+For example, asset management software can track assets’ usage and performance.
+This not only ensures that we use assets to their full potential but can also cuts down on energy consumption and operating costs.

 Having a well-structured disposal process is crucial when IT assets reach the end of their lifecycle.
 As equipment ages or becomes superseded, managing asset disposal becomes key to IT Asset Disposition (ITAD).
-Properly preparing for this stage is essential to ensure secure, environmentally responsible, and efficient handling of retired IT assets.
-Inadequate disposal practices can lead to compliance violations, environmental damage, and unnecessary expenses, especially for electronic devices that often contain hazardous materials.
+A detailed prep for this stage is vital.
+It guarantees secure, eco-friendly, and effective management of retired IT assets.
+Poor disposal practices can cause compliance violations, environmental damage, and extra costs.
+This is especially true for electronic devices, which often contain hazardous materials.
 Below are key steps to consider when preparing for asset disposal:

 Environmental Responsibility